 The finances of a team and their ability to purchase items or weapons.

-The playing of video games competitively (through one-off tournaments and leagues) by professional gamers (either as individuals or teams) in front of spectators and for prize money.
+Video games played competitively (through one-off tournaments and leagues) by professional gamers (either as individuals or teams) in front of spectators and for prize money.

 FlankComing up on the enemy from behind and/or the sides to gain an advantage over them when attacking.